 After a loan has been disbursed, the Federal Department of Education will assign it to one of their loan servicers.
 That loan servicer will be responsible for answering questions about the loan accounts of the students assigned to them, for processing deferments and forbearances and for sending out bills and processing loan payments.

 It is the student's responsibility to ensure that their loan servicer always has their current billing address and phone number.
 Students who have more than one loan may have more than one loan servicer.

 Students are able to see who is responsible for servicing their loans by going to www.nslds.ed.gov and clicking on "Financial Aid Review" or calling the Federal Student Aid Information Center at 1-800-433-3243.

 Students who graduate, drop below half-time or stop attending and have borrowed from the Stafford Loan Program are required to complete an Exit Counseling session.
 The exit process must be completed even if the student plans to return to SU or has transferred to another school.
-The same Federal PIN used to electronically sign the FAFSA if also used to complete the exit interview.
+The same Federal PIN used to electronically sign the FAFSA is also used to complete the exit interview.
 Students who have forgotten their PIN can request a duplicate.
-If unable to complete this document online, students should contact Student Financial Services to obtain a paper version of the information.
+If unable to complete this document online, students should contact Student Financial Services for assistance.